vuejs/vue-loader/docs/en/options.md

   }
   ```

   This option can also be an object that contains options to be passed to the PostCSS processor.
-This is useful when you are using PostCSS projects that relies on custom parser/stringifiers:
+This is useful when you are using PostCSS projects that relies on custom parser/s

+  ingifiers:

   ``` js
   postcss: {